 Historical accuracy and contemporary politics aside, the story of the Mayflower Pilgrims nevertheless remains the stuff of legend.
 For those of us with a taste for history and nostalgia, it is engrained into our psyches, both epitomising the best of the American spirit, and reinforcing something of the ‘special relationship’ that has endured between England and the United States for the four centuries since that little ship set sail from Plymouth … ‘our’ Plymouth that is.

 Aside from Mayflower 400’s wider Programme of cultural events planned to take place in the coming year, we at British Tours have also made our own preparations.
-We will be offering a range of structured, but at the same time flexible itineries for tours to some of the important locations, associated with the story of the Separatists, (not just the Mayflower) both in and outside of London.
-Working in conjunction with local Partners, we will be offering bespoke ‘day’ or ‘overnight’ tours to small client groups, to be lead by a British Tours Guide using either his/her own private vehicle or public transport.
+We will be offering a range of structured, but at the same time flexible itineraries for tours to some of the important locations, associated with the story of the Separatists, (not just the Mayflower) both in and outside of London.
+Working in conjunction with local Partners, we will be offering bespoke ‘day’ or ‘overnight’ tours to small client groups, led by a British Tours Ltd Tour Guide in a private vehicle or by public transport.